shdewz/ot-harjoitustyo/relic-manager/docs/architecture.md

 where `ui` handles the interface, `services` the application logic, and `repositories` the data storage side. `entities` contains the data structures used by the application.

+## User interface

+The user interface contains two views:

+- Main view
+- New relic view

+Both views are handled as their own class.
+Only one view is visible at a time.
+Showing the views is handled by the UI class.

 ## Main functionality

 ### Adding a relic